Knauf-Group/Tableau-ext-manager/README.md

 In order to update or upgrade your installation while offline, follow these steps:

+- Download the updated version of the product from the AFT Company Portal: https://my-appsfortableau.infotopics.com/

 - Turn off the server in the ExtensionsManager

 ```bash